Loading...

 Include Fiber-Rich Vegetables

-Add non-starchy vegetables such as spinach, broccoli, or bell peppers to your meal.
-These can help slow the absorption of carbohydrates.
+Add non-starchy vegetables such as spinach, broccoli, or cauliflower to your plate.
+These are high in fiber and can help blunt glucose spikes.

 Stay Hydrated